Child Protection Services - Four Key Stages

 About half of these children are assessed to have a protection concern.
 The ministry needs to manage these cases so these children are safe.
 These cases proceed to stage two.

-For the 25,000 children in need of protection, evidence shows that, if safe to do so, it’s best for their well‑being to continue to live with their families.
+For over 25,000 children in need of protection, evidence shows that, if safe to do so, it’s best for their well‑being to continue to live with their families.

 Where ever possible MCFD provides families with services that address the child protection concerns so that they can provide a safe and stable home for their children.

 In some situations parents may not be able to care safely for their children.
 MCFD then provides financial support to family or extended family who are willing and able to care for them.